#

 Generic transformers can use the context

-argument to gather additional information about their execution context, like if they are operating in verbose
+argument to gather additional information about their execution context:

 import type { LogRocketSdkOptionsTransformer } from "@workleap/logrocket";